-After creating an account as a Zillow Premier Agent and setting up advertising, build your profile page so new leads can learn more about you.
-To do so, click on “Profile” at the top of your dashboard.
-Then, add your headshot and a compelling “About Me” section, which includes your experience, education, specialties, and any relevant professional information you’d like your leads to know.
+After creating a Zillow Premier Agent account and setting up advertising, build your profile page so new leads can learn more about you.
+To do so, click “Profile” at the top of your dashboard.
+Then, add your realtor headshot and a compelling “About Me” section, which includes your experience, education, specialties, and any relevant professional information you’d like your leads to know.

 3. Claim Your Listings

 After setting up your agent profile, you can now claim your listings.
 Simply navigate to the Zillow homepage while signed in to your ZPA account and search your listings by address.
 Click on each one individually.
 At the top of each property page, click “More” and then “Claim Your Listing.”
 This will automatically link the listing to your profile page and display it on a map below your “About Me” section.

 While setting up a ZPA profile and claiming a listing is free, there are two additional paid services provided by Zillow for real estate agents to generate leads.
 These services include the following:

 - Cost of advertising with Zillow Premier Agent: Leads cost between $20 and $60, depending on ZIP code sales, competition, and ad spend.